just

 Janus

-Janus is a tool that collects and analyzes justfiles, and can determine if a new version of just breaks or changes the interpretation of existing justfiles.
+Janus is a tool for checking whether a change to just breaks or changes the interpretation of existing justfiles.
+It collects and analyzes public justfiles on GitHub.

 Before merging a particularly large or gruesome change, Janus should be run to make sure that nothing breaks.
 Don’t worry about running Janus yourself, Casey will happily run it for you on changes that need it.